exoplatform/exo-documentation/docs/ManageTasks.rst

 How to access a project's tasks?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To access the list of a project's tasks, you just need to click on it's title on the CARD.
-You can choose between the two views BOARD or LIST.
+To access the list of tasks in a project, just click the project title on the CARD.
+Two views are available for tasks : BOARD and LIST.
 By default, project's tasks are displayed on the BOARD view.